RESEARCH & INNOVATION

 Process

 Faculty members applying for support from the Research & Professional Activity Fund must apply via the link below.
-The application will be reviewed first by the department chair/director and then by the associate dean for academic affairs, who will make funding recommendations to the dean.
+The application will be reviewed first by the department chair/director and then by the director of research, who will make funding recommendations to the dean.
 The final decision rests with the dean.
 Applicants should expect to receive a response within two weeks of submitting their forms.